► Hybrid Lexus hatch no longer on sale

 If you’re already scouring the classified, beware of early cars.
 They have an overly firm ride.
 There are things to dislike about later cars, too, as they feel outdated when compared with Audis and BMWs of the same era.

 The CT was facelifted in 2014 and 2017 before eventually being retired in 2020 and replaced by the Lexus UX SUV.
 But if you are looking for a used CT, keep reading for our full review of the last incarnation.

 The best hatchbacks to buy

 The CT Hybrid uses a Prius-inspired 1.8-litre, Atkinson cycle petrol paired up to an electric motor as its only engine option.
 Total system output is 134bhp – unlike newer Lexus models, including the UX, there’s no option for the more powerful 2.0-litre hybrid system.

-It’s the usual Lexus self-charging hybrid system, so unlike the Mercedes A 250 e or Golf GTE you can’t plug it in to extend its range or hit headline fuel economy figures.
-In fact, under WLTP regulations, the CT Hybrid hits a not-too impressive maximum economy figure of 55.3mpg.
+It’s the usual Lexus self-charging hybrid system, so unlike the Mercedes A 250 e or Golf GTE you can’t plug it in to extend its range.
+It won’t achieve headline-grabbing fuel economy figures, either.
+Under WLTP regulations, the CT Hybrid hits a not-too impressive maximum economy figure of 55.3mpg.
 A low 97g/km CO2 figure is useful for company car drivers, though.